Millis Jefferis: MD1

 Jefferis developed the idea of the squash head further.
 His most ambitious project was a bomb designed to sink capital ships, his ideas were put forward by himself and Lord Cherwell in 1944 and coincided with the Admiralty's interest in developing a homing bomb for use against the Japanese.
 The development of this weapon was supported by the Air Staff and MAP who allocated it a higher priority that any other anti-capital ship weapon.
 When the war ended, development of the 'Cherwell-Jefferis' bomb was continued under the code names Journey's End and Blue Boar.

 Prime Minister Churchill became acquainted with then Jefferis in 1940 and regarded him as a "singularly capable and forceful man."
 He recommended a promotion to lieutenant colonel so that Jefferis would have more authority.
 Jefferis received substantive promotion to this rank on 10 February 1944.

+Jefferis' development of the hollow charge led ultimately to the same design being used, after refinement by James Chadwick, in the core of the plutonium bomb dropped on Nagasaki.

 Jefferis was promoted to Knight Commander of the Order of the British Empire (KBE) by Churchill in the 1945 Prime Minister's Resignation Honours, having previously been appointed a Commander of the Order (CBE).
 He was promoted to acting major general on 15 May 1945, and substantive colonel on 14 July 1945.
 He left the Ministry of Supply on 20 November 1945, reverting to the temporary rank of brigadier.

 Later career

 In 1945, Jefferis became deputy Engineer-in-Chief in India and 1947 he became Engineer-in-Chief in Pakistan, holding the temporary rank of major general.
 He was promoted to substantive brigadier on 1 November 1947, and returned to England on 2 January 1950 to become Chief Superintendent of the Military Engineering Experimental Establishment, reverting to the rank of brigadier on 8 March 1950.
 He was made ADC to the King on 24 May 1951 and held that appointment until he retired on 18 August 1953, on his retirement he was granted the honorary rank of major-general.
-As an ADC, Jefferis took part in King George VI's funeral, and Queen Elizabeth II's Coronation Procession.
+As an ADC, Jefferis took part in George VI's funeral, and Queen Elizabeth II's Coronation Procession.
 He died on 5 September 1963.